-Staff will familiarise themselves with our child protection and safeguarding policy and procedures, and the Prevent initiative, and ensure they are aware of the processes to follow if they have concerns about a child.
+Staff must familiarise themselves with our child protection and safeguarding policy and procedures, and the Prevent initiative, and ensure they are aware of the processes to follow if they have concerns about a child

-Our Child Protection/Safeguarding policy and procedures are available in the staff room and from the school office.
-New staff will also be given copies on arrival.
-All staff are also sent a copy through email.
+Our Child Protection/Safeguarding policy and procedures are emailed to all staff and available in the staff room, school office and the policies section of our school website.
+New staff will also be given copies on arrival/sent through email.

-All staff are expected to follow Safeguarding and Whistle blowing procedures including training.
+All staff are expected to follow Safeguarding/Child Protection and Whistle blowing procedures including training.